hyperledger/fabric/docs/source/build_network.rst

-The build your first network (BYFN) scenario provisions a sample Hyperledger Fabric network consisting of two organizations, each maintaining two peer nodes, and a "Solo" ordering service.
+The build your first network (BYFN) scenario provisions a sample Hyperledger Fabric network consisting of two organizations, each maintaining two peer nodes.
+It also will deploy a "Solo" ordering service by default, though other ordering service implementations are available.

 Install prerequisites
 ---------------------

 Before we begin, if you haven't already done so, you may wish to check that you have all the :doc:`prereqs` installed on the platform(s) on which you'll be developing blockchain applications and/or operating Hyperledger Fabric.

 You will also need to :doc:`install`.
 You will notice that there are a number of samples included in the ``fabric-samples`` repository.
 We will be using the ``first-network`` sample.
 Let's open that sub-directory now.

 .. code:: bash

   cd fabric-samples/first-network

-.. note:: The supplied commands in this documentation
+.. note:: The supplied commands in this documentation **MUST** be run from your
-          **MUST** be run from your ``first-network`` sub-directory of the ``fabric-samples`` repository clone.
+          ``first-network`` sub-directory of the ``fabric-samples`` repository
+          clone.
 If you elect to run the commands from a different location, the various provided scripts will be unable to find the binaries.

 Want to run it now?
 -------------------

-We provide a fully annotated script - ``byfn.sh`` - that leverages these Docker images to quickly bootstrap a Hyperledger Fabric network comprised of four peers representing two different organizations, and an orderer node.
-It will also launch a container to run a scripted execution that will join peers to a channel, deploy and instantiate chaincode and drive execution of transactions against the deployed chaincode.
+We provide a fully annotated script --- ``byfn.sh`` --- that leverages these Docker images to quickly bootstrap a Hyperledger Fabric network that by default is comprised of four peers representing two different organizations, and an orderer node.
+It will also launch a container to run a scripted execution that will join peers to a channel, deploy a chaincode and drive execution of transactions against the deployed chaincode.

 Here's the help text for the ``byfn.sh`` script: